Skip to main content

 The one who hears the word and understands it is the one who bears fruit,

 This understanding or knowing Jesus as the word of life is what causes us to bear fruit, which involves a deeper relationship with Him, a more profound understanding of His teachings, and a closer walk with Him in daily life.
 The Mosaic Law points to God’s righteous requirements, but there was a weakness, the Law was spiritual and man was carnal and fleshly so the Law was "weak through the flesh."
-But God has made us alive spiritually, "now, I say walk spiritually and fulfil, not fulfilling the desires of the flesh" (Galatians 5:16).

-"since you have died with Christ to elemental principles of the world, why like as living in the world, to dogmas (to decree, ordinances; to suffer laws to be imposed on one’s self, to submit to, bind one’s self by, ordinances) of do not handle, taste, touch!
+"since you have died with Christ to elemental principles of the world, why like as living in the world, to dogmas (to decree, ordinances; to suffer laws to be imposed on one’s self, to submit to, bind one’s self by) of do not handle, taste, touch!
 These exist to the extent perishable of its intended use according to human commands and teachings" (Colossians 2:20-22).

-Paul states the Law actually caused sin to abound (Romans 5:20-21).
-The reason is the carnal man and mind has no power to fulfill the spiritual laws of God (Romans 8:7-8).
-Being a new creation, born of the Spirit and walking by the Spirit and abiding in the word of God is how we overcome the flesh, not by putting the body under harsh treatment.
-Paul is very clear in this, "Such sayings indeed have wisdom in self-imposed piety, false humility, and harsh control over the body, not any value against the gratification of the flesh" (Colossians 2:23).
+Being a new creation, born of the Spirit and walking by the Spirit and abiding in the word of God is how we overcome the flesh and evil, Galatians 5:16 and 1 John 2:12-14, not by putting the body under harsh treatment.
+Paul is very clear in this, "Such sayings indeed have wisdom in self-imposed piety, false humility, and harsh control over the body, [which have] not any value against the gratification of the flesh" (Colossians 2:23).

-For there is an annulment of the former commands through its weakness and uselessness, for the law matures no one.
+For there is an annulment of the former commands through its weakness and uselessness, for the law matures [perfects] no one.
 Now, is the introduction of a more useful hope through which we draw near to God” – Hebrews 7:18-20

 Following elemental laws, principles, and precepts, written code... is not how we find life and godliness.
-The New Covenant, established in the blood of Jesus, introduces spiritual principles whereby Jesus is the Way, he is the living bread, offering living water, and from God our wisdom, redemption, righteousness, and sanctification, so we do not boast in ourselves but in Jesus (1 Corinthians 1:30-31).
+The New Covenant, established in the blood of Jesus, introduces spiritual principles whereby Jesus is the Way, the living bread, offering living water, and from God our wisdom, redemption, righteousness, and sanctification, so we do not boast in ourselves (1 Corinthians 1:30-31).
 "For by grace existing saved through faith, and this is not from you, the gift of God, not from works so that no one boasts" (Ephesians 2:8-9).

 In the new covenant God puts his Spirit in us and writes his laws on our hearts and puts them in our minds.
 God gives us everything we need for life and godliness through the knowledge of Jesus, 2 Peter 1:3-4, in whose face shines the glory of God.* This is the profound mystery and truth of the new living way; the law of the Spirit of life doesn’t release us from God’s righteous requirements but provides a way for us to fulfill them.*

-"So we, with unveiled faces like looking into a mirror into the face of Jesus which shines the glory of God, are being transformed from one degree of glory to another just as the Lord’s Spirit" (2 Corinthians 3:18).
+"So we, with unveiled faces, like looking into a mirror into the face of Jesus which shines the glory of God, are being transformed from one degree of glory to another just as the Lord’s Spirit" (2 Corinthians 3:18).

 Through God's glory, which shines in the face of Jesus (it was a veiled glory that shone in the face of Moses who gave the people the Law because God had planned before he created the world, an eternal purpose in Christ) we are being transformed into the image of his Son, who is the exact representation of his character and nature.
 This is how we mature or are perfected, and is the goal of the gifts given to the saints for the work of ministry, so we grow up, no longer children, into mature adulthood (Ephesians 4:10-16).
-What God purposed in time eternal through Christ is revealed to us in Christ.
+What God purposed in time eternal is revealed to us in Christ.

 "until we all attain unity of faith and knowledge of the son of God, to the extent of mature adulthood, that measure being the stature of the fullness of Christ" --Ephesians 4:13